ernst-kion-ext/certmanager-frontend/README.md

 ### Security

-- The backend requires an API key for all requests, sent via the `apikey` HTTP header.
-- The API key is stored in `server/apikey` (plaintext, do not commit secrets).
+- The backend receives the `vaulttoken` from from the user input in the frontend
 - CORS headers are set to allow frontend access.

 ### Certificate JSON Format